 How It Works

-Imaginative people draw the best out of their neighbors by solving problems and creating a sense of pride and possibility.
+Neighborhoods flourish when positive, constructive voices are explored.
+Imaginative people draw the best out of their neighbors by creating a sense of order, pride, and possibility.

-Communities are Microcosms for Teaching and Learning Experiences that Transform Lives.
+Communities are Microcosms for Diverse Teaching and Learning Experiences.

-This documentary series looks for people and groups that:
+The Radius Project film series searches for local people and groups that:

-Our audiences explore how people inspire each other in these realms to improve their neighborhoods.
+We help audiences connect and explore their communities for problem-solvers.
+Show how people inspire each other to work together in these realms to improve their quality of life.

-Our Process for Choosing Imaginative Thinkers in a Neighborhood We ask PTAs, schools, civic groups, environmental advocates, and arts organizations for their nominations of inspiring local achievements.We produce a short documentary film that capture their stories.Each film is screened within a one-mile radius of its subject, encouraging community dialogue.Screenings include facilitated Q&A sessions with parents, educators, historians, and the featured artists, environmentalists, and volunteers.Our archive already contains over 100 short films from a variety of neighborhoods.
+Our Process for Choosing Imaginative Thinkers in a Neighborhood We ask PTAs, schools, civic groups, environmental advocates, and arts organizations to nominate inspiring local achievements.We produce a short documentary film that captures their stories.Each film is screened within a one-mile radius of its subject, encouraging community dialogue.Screenings include facilitated Q&A sessions with parents, educators, historians, and the featured artists, environmentalists, and volunteers.Our archive already contains over 100 short films from a variety of neighborhoods.

 Education Begins at Home

-When people discuss our range of subjects at home and then notice examples in their own neighborhoods, a connection is made.
+When people discuss our range of subjects at home and then notice examples in their own neighborhoods, a connection is established.

-When a younger person can discuss local observations with an informed adult about the impact of an artist, environmentalist, or the giving spirit of a volunteer, it can have a transformative, life-long impact.
+Younger people should discuss daily local observations with an informed adult about the impact of an artist, environmentalist, or the giving spirit of a volunteer.
+Because it is local, it enriches identity, is relevant, and more likely to have an impact.

-The Radius Project explorations and discoveries are designed to complement formal education.
-It is a self-directed, learner-controlled process that includes learning from a wide range of sources like family, friends, museums, online videos, and on-the-job training, without formal curricula or assessments.
+The Radius Project is designed to complement formal education.
+It is a self-directed, learner-controlled process that includes learning from a wide range of sources, such as family, friends, museums, online videos, and on-the-job training, without formal curricula or assessments.

-This type of education helps individuals gain knowledge and skills through learning that continues after formal school ends.
-When people channel their local observations and inspirations through their formal schooling, all things are possible.
+This type of education helps individuals gain knowledge and skills through ongoing learning beyond formal schooling.
+When people channel their local observations and inspirations through their formal schooling, anything is possible.

 Our events are fun and inclusive because each attendee has likely benefited from the achievements of a local artist, environmentalist, or volunteer.